coolharsh55/scrape-train-timings/README.md

 and `python` for a script to parse the `json` and print pretty output containing the timing information

 ## how to use the information?
+All data is available as `json` data in the `data` folder.
 There are two files called `up.json` and `down.json` containing scraped, cleaned, and corrected data for up/down local train timings respectively.
 The format is:

 ```